Child care programs help to nurture and look after preschool ...

 Not only is it important to know that you are putting your child in a daytime facility that you can trust and where they can grow and have fun, but you have to consider the licensing, the educational program, and the overall reputation of the organization.
 So many questions may arise, and parents need to be well-informed on the schedule and curriculum of the program that they ultimately choose.
 Let’s take a further look so that when it comes time to make this all-important choice, parents have all the information needed to ensure that their decision is the right one.

-When some parents think about preschool, they may not always know what to expect.
-Fortunately, it doesn’t have to be intimidating, and it may be comforting to know that preschool benefits each child in several ways.
-How so?
-First and foremost, it is one of the most effective ways to prepare a child to enter kindergarten, with those who attend getting a great advantage that will help them in upcoming years.
-It helps them with learning more words by the time they start school, gives children a sense of security, and increases the academic ability of children who attend.
+First and foremost, preschool is one of the most effective ways to prepare a child to enter kindergarten, with those who attend getting a great advantage that will help them in upcoming years.
+With preschool programs, children will learn more words by the time they start school, giving children a sense of security, and increases the academic ability of those who attend.
 Overall, kids who are enrolled in preschool gain better pre-reading and math skills as compared with those who do not, which lays a stronger foundation when they are ready to enter school in the upcoming years.

 For the most part, child care is about providing services to parents when they need it most — during the working hours of the day.
 It focuses much more on games and free play than a preschool does.
 Babies, toddlers, and children have a safe and secure place to go where they will receive daily necessities such as feeding, napping, and activities.
 Although people may not think kids are learning at child care, they in fact are.